ALaDyn/piccante/BUILD.md

+A useful practical guide to building `piccante` is also available looking at the CI recipes (both travis and appveyor).

 ## Ubuntu On Windows
 It's better to use Bash on Ubuntu on Windows only on builds 15063+ (Creators Update and beyond).
 1) If not enabled, activate UoW following the [official guide](https://msdn.microsoft.com/it-it/commandline/wsl/install_guide)